meoblast001/kksystem/config/privacy_policy/en.example.md

 ### Data Protection

-Unless necessary to comply with the law, the operator will not give data to third parties unless
+Unless necessary to comply with the law, the operator will not give the user's data to third parties unless

   * the user gives explicit consent to do so or
   * the data is being stored as an encrypted backup.